2kai/full-stack-school/applications/README.md

 Open http://localhost and see list of persons and a form to add new person to the phonebook.
 Now there is a validation rule to prevent duplicates in the phonebook.

+###### Exercise 2.8, "Phonebook" application

+Open http://localhost and see list of persons and a form to add new person to the phonebook.
+Now you can add a number as well and also validation rules were added to avoid empty name or number in the phonebook.

 ##### Part 1

 ###### Exercise 1.1, "Course information" application